 In 2015 the JHSFC Archive was named the Vivian and Irwin Miller Archive - honoring their tireless efforts to leave a legacy which enables future generations to study the story of our Jewish communities, their evolution, their people, their successes and their important contributions.

-The Jewish Historical Society maintains the only Jewish archive in Fairfield County and is an unparalleled resource for students, researchers, organizations and residents.
+Under the leadership of Irwin Miller, the founder and first president of the Jewish Historical Society and his wife Vivian, the JHSFC continues to maintain the only Jewish archive in Fairfield County.
+It is an unparalleled resource for students, researchers, organizations and residents.
 The archives contain the records of a Jewish presence in this region since 1698.
 Located at 990 Hope Street [Rear] in Stamford, the Archives house thousands of documents, articles, photos, oral histories, and artifacts collected from individuals, organizations and through our own research.

 Our holdings include family histories, family papers and family trees.
 In addition there is access to many Jewish organizational records, materials and publications for the geographical area from (east to west) Greenwich to Westport and (north) to Newtown.
-Also included in our collection are the entire records from the Norwalk Jewish Historical Society which merged with the JHSFC in 2003.
 Volunteers currently maintain the archive repository and are pleased to assist with research.

 ADL & Anti Semitism

 City of Stamford

 Fellowship of Jewish Learning

 Hebrew Ladies Educational League